Using a mainstream detergent is not detrimental to the wastewater system and end environment.

 Domestic sewage, i.e. water from indoor drains and toilets in Australian cities and towns, is collected and treated at wastewater treatment plants (WWTP).1 This does not include street or stormwater drains, which often flow straight to the sea.

 What Happens To The Water At The Treatment Plant?

-The first preference for using treated water is to water vineyards, parks, ovals.
+The first preference for using tertiary treated water is on vineyards, parks, ovals.
 The reuse provides environmental and economic benefits to the state.
 In many states of Australia, reuse where possible is encouraged and in some cases policy.
-The second preference is discharge to the environment e.g. a river or ocean.
-If it is released into the ocean or a river, it must be at a purity level that won’t be detrimental to the receiving environment.
+The second preference is discharged to the environment e.g. a river or ocean.

+In many (but not all) jurisdictions in Australia, if released into the ocean or a river, it must be at a purity level that won’t be detrimental to the receiving environment.
 The receiving sea or inland water environment is tested regularly throughout the year by the relevant State Government regulatory authority and the activity is also licensed.